 Credit risk also arises from cash and cash equivalents and deposits with banks.
-The Company substantially placed its cash and cash equivalents in 1 bank (2023: 1 bank), which represent 95% (2023: 93%) of the Company's cash and cash equivalents as at the end of the financial year.
+The Company substantially placed its cash and cash equivalents in 2 banks (2024: 3 banks), which represent 100% (2024: 99%) of the Company's cash and cash equivalents as at the end of the financial year.

-The Directors monitors the credit ratings of counterparties regularly.
+The Directors monitor the credit ratings of counterparties regularly.
 Impairment of cash and cash equivalents have been measured based on 12-month expected credit loss model.
 At the reporting date, the Company did not expect any credit losses from non-performance by the counterparties which are banks assigned with investment grade ratings by international credit-rating agencies.